 - A lot of people confuse economic spending with being cheap.

 - Spending a lot of money on fancy stuff / Gadgets.

-- Lack of patience to return from investment, each of want to see quick return.
+- Lack of patience to return from investment, each of want to see the quick return.

-- Depending upon others for investment decisions (Lack of self-knowledge on subject)
+- Depending upon others for investment decisions (Lack of self-knowledge on the subject)

 - Not discussing the money matters in the family, keeping children away.
-This type of decision bring similar situation in front of each generation as there is no learning transferred to next generation.
+This type of decision brings a similar situation in front of each generation as there is no learning transferred to the next generation.

 - Wasting time on unproductive things & no time to increase their knowledge on investment skills.

 - Instead of spending what is left after investing, people invest what is left after spending.

 - Root Cause: Lack of knowledge about personal financial management!!

 - Personal finance is 80 percent behavior and only 20 percent head knowledge.